voussoir/etiquette/README.md

 - `frontends`
     Ideally, the backend should be frontend-agnostic.
 Even though the Flask interface is my primary interest, it should not feel like it must be the only one.
 Therefore I place it in this folder to indicate that other frontends are possible too.
 Every folder here is essentially a completely separate project.
     - `etiquette_flask`
     This folder represents the flask server as somewhat of a black box, in the sense that you can move it around and just run the contained launch file.
-Subfolders contain the HTML templates, static files, and site code.
+Subfolders contain the HTML templates, static files, and site's backend code.
-        - `etiquette_flask`
-        The package that contains the site's actual API code.
     - `etiquette_repl`
         Preloads a few variables into the interpreter so you can quickly test functions within the Python REPL itself.
 - `utilities`